 The District has three major revenue sources: property taxes, grants and contracts, and tuition and fees.
-Total revenue for the District decreased by a very modest 1% or \$8.0 million as a result of increases and decreases in these major categories.
-Property tax revenue rose by \$9.6 million due to new construction added to the tax rolls.
-Conversely, grants and contracts revenue decreased approximately \$16.4 million primarily because of lower financial aid activity resulting from fewer students participating in Federal financial aid programs.
-Although the overall amount of Federal awards declined, the average Federal Pell Grant award increased slightly in FY 2016.
-Net tuition and fees revenue remained constant year over year as decreases in gross tuition revenue due to lower enrollment were offset by decreases in the scholarship allowance resulting from the lower financial aid activity.
+Total revenue for the District decreased by \$11.5 million or less than 1% as a result of increases and decreases in the following major categories: property tax revenue rose by \$9.2 million due to new construction added to the tax rolls; grants and contracts revenue decreased approximately \$14.4 million primarily resulting from fewer students participating in Federal financial aid programs; and other revenues decreased approximately \$10.4 million due to one-time funding received in FY 2016 for wellness programs.